-Carmen Gonzalez has a wealth of experience in fundraising, training and youth work in the NGO sector.
+Carmen Gonzalez has a breadth of experience in fundraising, training and youth work in the NGO sector.
 She has run numerous youth and female empowerment programmes in the UK and overseas.
 Carmen brings enormous insight into inter-cultural partnership working, participatory development and project management.
-She has studied at Queen Mary University of London and at the LSE.
+She studied at Queen Mary University of London and at the LSE.

-Director of Policy and Campaigns
+Director of Programmes and Policy

 Paola is an experienced professional with a track record as a senior financial analyst in private/listed companies and public institutions in the UK, Switzerland and Italy.
 She has 15 years’ experience as a volunteer coordinator of an international camp for children of immigrant families.
 She strives to cultivate her passion for improving the wellbeing of women for a better and more peaceful world.

-Events and Fundraising Manager
+Partnerships and Corporate Fundraising Manager

 Alejandra has immense entrepreneurial experience, collaborating in several start-up efforts in the realm of finance and social enterprise.
-She also has a strong background in Investment Banking and an MBA degree from IESE.
-Being exposed to a multitude of experiences, cultures and societies after living in more than 16 cities in 5 continents she has a conviction that societies can be transformed with tremendous positive change through foundations like WONDER.
-Alejandra advises the foundation on its strategy, early-stage development of projects and financial viability
+She also has a strong background in investment banking and an MBA degree from IESE.
+Being exposed to a multitude of experiences, cultures and societies after living in more than 16 cities in 5 continents, she has a conviction that societies can be transformed with tremendous positive change through foundations like WONDER.
+Alejandra advises the foundation on its strategy, early-stage development of projects and financial viability.

 Modupe Da Silva